OpenMarket – October 7, 2020

 In other words, they want to keep spam and smishing off their network.
-Requiring brands to obtain trust or RISQ (Routine Information and Services Quality) scores from independent verification agencies is one way for US carriers to protect their networks.
-We’ve been in discussions with the carriers about how they might use these scores.
+Some carriers will require brands to obtain trust or RISQ (Routine Information and Services Quality) scores from independent verification agencies.

 If you need more throughput than the message class allows for, you might be given the opportunity to go through a vetting process with a verified independent agency.
 A good trust score from them might lead to higher throughput.

 In other cases, and as a general rule, our feeling is that if a brand has a good reputation, and the use case is deemed to be a low spam risk, then they will receive a throughput that is suitable for almost every type of use case.
 And, as we mentioned, if you’re not happy with the throughput you’re given, you can undergo further third-party vetting to try to increase it.

 Which use cases are deemed high risk?

 An example of a use case likely to receive a high trust score (i.e. low risk) would be SMS-based two-factor authentication (2FA).
 This is because consumers have asked for this traffic, they respond to it, and it’s safe and necessary.